2020PB/police-brutality/all-locations.md

 Six officers fired 55 bullets in 3.5 seconds; police investigation determined this use of force 'reasonable.'

+Vallejo PD has posted composite video containing body cam footage, radio chatter with Dispatch and prior footage of Walgreen's security cameras being destroyed.
+This footage shows a car with alleged looters peeling out of the Walgreens as police arrive; this car strikes an unmarked police vehicle and continues.
+Police open the doors of their unmarked van and fire on Monterrosa immediately and without warning.
+They state that they believed Monterrosa was armed, thought it turned out to be only a hammer.

 tags: shoot, real-bullets, death

 id: ca-vallejo-1